WildEyeConservation/TrapTagger/README.md

 - Create record

+### S3-only IAM User

+In order to prevent third-party classifier images from causing harm, these should be restricted to only be able to get objects from S3 (images to classify) and nothing else.
+This is achieved by creating an IAM user and associated credentials with those permissions that are then shared with the classifier instances.
+This is done as follows:

+- Go to the IAM User console
+- Select users in the side tab
+- Select add users
+- Give your S3-only user a useful name
+- Select the 'Access key - programmatic access' checkbox
+- Click next on each page until you get to the review stage
+- It will warn you that this user has no permissions - that's intentional.
+The user's permissions will be set up in the next step
+- Click create user and save the access key and secret access key for later

 ### Bucket

 TrapTagger uses an AWS S3 bucket to store user data.
 Each user will get two folders in this bucket - one that they can access with the same name as their account, and one that contains all the compressed versions of their images.
 In order to set up your bucket: